Barbara Hambly

 Barbara Hambly (born August 28, 1951) is an American novelist and screenwriter within the genres of fantasy, science fiction, mystery, and historical fiction.

 She is the author of the bestselling Benjamin January mystery series featuring a free man of color, a musician and physician, in New Orleans in the antebellum years.
-She also wrote a novel about Mary Todd Lincoln.
+Other historical fiction by Hambly includes novels about Mary Todd Lincoln and Abigail Adams.

 Her science fiction novels occur within an explicit multiverse, as well as within previously existing settings (notably as established by Star Trek and Star Wars).

 Early life and education

 Hambly was born in San Diego, California and grew up in Montclair, California.
 Her parents, Everett Edward Hambly Jr. and Florence Elizabeth (Moraski) Hambly, are from Fall River, Massachusetts; and Scranton, Pennsylvania (respectively).
 She has an older sister, Mary Ann Sanders, and a younger brother, Everett Edward Hambly, III.
 In her early teens, after reading J. R. R. Tolkien's The Lord of the Rings, she affixed images of dragons to her bedroom door.
 She became interested in costumery from an early age, and has been a long-time participant in Society for Creative Anachronism activities.
 In the mid-1960s, the Hambly family spent a year in Australia.

 Hambly has a Master's in Medieval History from the University of California, Riverside.
 She completed her degree in 1975 and spent a year in Bordeaux as part of her studies.